webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 When you run it it offers an `index.xhtml` home page with some (easily removed) explanatory help panels and links to some example PrimeFaces test pages.
 That home page acts as a launch-pad to the actual test:

 - ​BTW, please DO NOT develop your own test(s) directly in the `index.xhtml` home page :angry: !
-Link to your test(s) from it, using the dedicated `<fieldset>` for test links at the bottom of the home page.
+Link to your test(s) from it.

-It uses a **dynamic, interrogative, header** (on every JSF page that includes the `/common.xhtml`) that shows:
+There is a **dynamic, interrogative, header** (on every JSF page that includes the `/common.xhtml`) that shows:

 1. The running Mojarra (JSF implementation) version.
 2. The running PrimeFaces build version.